guardian/consent-management-platform/README.md

 returns: `void`

-Allows users to change their privacy preferences by (re-)showing the privacy manager after the initial privacy message.
+Surfaces the relevant privacy manager, allowing the user to change their privacy preferences after the initial privacy message.

 **Example:**